QuarkNerd/blog/labs/_posts/2012-12-13-xaml-finance.md

 author: labs
 title: XAML Finance
 oldlink: "http://www.scottlogic.co.uk/labs/xaml-finance/"
-tags:
+tags: null
 techs:
   - silverlight
   - windows
   - wp7
 layout: default_post
 source: scottlogic
-summary: XAML Finance is a cross-platform application for viewing and analysing FTSE 100 equities.
-The application is available on the desktop, web and mobile as a demonstration of cross-platform .NET development..
+summary: "XAML Finance is a cross-platform application for viewing and analysing FTSE 100 equities.
+The application is available on the desktop, web and mobile as a demonstration of cross-platform .NET development.."
 disqus-id: /labs/xaml-finance/
+categories: []
 ---
 ##Motivation
 It is becoming increasingly common for investment banks to deliver their research and trading applications across a range of platforms, from desktop, to web, to mobile.
 Ideally, a single codebase would be developed to cater for each platform, but due to differing development technologies this is infeasible.